brycewray/hugo-site/content/posts/2023/02/twitter-kills-free-access-apis.md

 By the way: if you're a [Hugo](https://gohugo.io) user who employs its [built-in `tweet` shortcode](https://gohugo.io/content-management/shortcodes/#tweet), this doesn't appear --- **so far** --- to affect [Twitter's oEmbed API](https://developer.twitter.com/en/docs/twitter-for-websites/timelines/guides/oembed-api), on which that shortcode depends.
 The same API also enables many of the embedded tweets you see on the web, so making a similar change to that API could cause a massive amount of content to go away almost instantaneously.
 It would be a "nuclear option" kind of event.

 If you still use `tweet`, just be sure you [make the appropriate privacy settings](https://gohugo.io/about/hugo-and-gdpr/#twitter).
-For example, here's how Hugo with those settings renders that initial tweet about the change in the affected APIs' availability:
+For example, here's how Hugo, with those settings, renders that initial tweet about the change in the affected APIs' availability:

 {{< tweet "TwitterDev" "1621026986784337922" >}}